Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 - Phone calls; Some minor electrical noise is a minor annoyance (I mostly use 4G).
 Recommended to use headphones: Speaker phone is garbage (echo!), regular call is OK but can echo a lot too (!), headphones works well.
 - at boot, cellular network is off, although it is on in settings GUI.
 Need to turn Mobile Data off and on again.
 - upower reports 3 batteries instead of 2 when using Pinephone (hardware) keyboard.
-- Virtual keyboard, except for "terminal" other keyboard interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C.
+- Virtual keyboard, except for "terminal" other keyboard layouts interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C (!).
 - **VERY ANNOYING!** Sound sometimes completely dead, also sound cutting of sometimes when moving 3.5mm cord.
 TODO wait, test, and see if it works.
-Note, it usually works ok but ... **TODO** add/check here https://salsa.debian.org/Mobian-team/devices/pinephone-support/-/issues.(when trying to play sound it then fails with "Failed to create sink input: sink is suspended")
+Note, it usually works ok but ... **TODO** add/check here https://salsa.debian.org/Mobian-team/devices/pinephone-support/-/issues. (when trying to play sound it then fails with "Failed to create sink input: sink is suspended")
 - Turning off wifi in settings and on again, does not find any wifi networks until system reboot.

 #### Pinephone specific

-- Somewhat rarely; on low and moderate brightness settings, screen blinks and can even be completely black!
+- ~~on low and moderate brightness settings, screen blinks and can even be completely black!
 Due to low battery?
-Random?
+Random?~~ This has not happened again on rev 1.2?
 - **What?!** wifi hw switch doesn't work when device is already on (i.e. wifi is always "on").
 - LED is often blinking but unclear why, where is notification?
 Also sometimes I get notification which just says it should enter suspend now?
 - **VERY ANNOYING!** Screen sometimes blank (and/or more rarely applications are gone when trying to wake it).
 Sound still works.
 - Calling issues, screen blanks often (easy fix?), somewhat poor 4G call sound, calling someone's voice mail sometimes quiet.
-- Camera is sometimes not discovered
+- **ANNOYING** Like 50% of the time, the camera is not discovered and need to reboot. (_Could not open /dev/video2: No such device or address_)
-- USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices, you can use the phone as a computer (HDMI screen, USB peripherals etc.).
+- USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices.
+Yes you can use the phone as a computer (HDMI screen, USB peripherals etc.).
 Although it is amazingly slow in 1440p.
-However, sometimes USB-C stops working and I needed to reboot and remove battery. ~~Is this related to using the attachable Pine keyboard?~~ To reproduce; connect USB periherals, disconnect and then reconnect the cable - in these cases usb seems to stop working until reboot (removal of battery necessary or coincidence?).
+However, the clear bug here is that sometimes USB-C stops working and I needed to reboot and remove battery. ~~Is this related to using the attachable Pine keyboard?~~ To reproduce; connect USB periherals, disconnect and then reconnect the cable - in these cases usb seems to stop working until reboot (removal of battery necessary or coincidence?).
 I think the problem is the same regardless if Pine keyboard is attached or not.

 #### Pinephone Keyboard specific